 In a first step, we reduce the mass $ m_2 $ to $ \unit[1{,}5]{kg} $ $ (LC_{mkl1}) $ and in a second step to $ \unit[1]{kg} $ $ (LC_{mkl2}) $ for the simulation.
 The simulation results are summarized in Fig.~\ref{fig:masseklein}.

-In comparison to the ICP-baseline, the achieved rewards are comparatively small and widely spreaded.
+It can be seen in this figure that in comparison to the ICP-baseline, the achieved rewards are comparatively small and widely spread.
 In addition, the slope of the curves in the initial learning phase decreases with the reduction in mass.
 Resulting in an overall worse result caused by the poorer swinging capability of the second pendulum.
 Hence, the swing-up phase therefore requires more time.
 As a result, less reward is achieved which affects the mean value accordingly.

 This is very different to the setup where the mass is, first increased to $ \unit[3]{kg} $ $ (LC_{mgr1}) $ and then even further to $ \unit[4]{kg}$ $ (LC_{mgr2}) $, as shown in Fig.~\ref{fig:massegross}.